rosenbergmichael/venyous-backend/notes.md

 Venue
-:name - string, :photo - string, :location - string, :esttotal - float
+:name - string, :image - string, :location - string, :esttotal - float

 has_many :infos OR has_one: info